-The peak hour operations occurs at two points in the day with four (4) out of 16 daily operations within one hour, occurring at two points daily when a Delta and Allegiant flight arrive and depart within the same hour.
+The peak hour occurs at two points in the day with four (4) out of 16 daily operations within one hour when a Delta and Allegiant flight arrive and depart within the same hour.

 Design hour passenger activity determinations are identified in the following table.
 These figures are especially important for terminal space planning.
 This will be evaluated further in the Facility Requirements chapter.